rmcclosk/thesis/reading/notes.md

 transmissions when within-host diversity is zero.
 * They also infer the SIR parameters and effective population size.

+**[@stadler2011estimating]**

+* A good example of the cutting-edge use of phylodynamics to infer epidemiological parameters.
+* Develops the birth-death model for serially sampled data.
+* The likeilhood can be explicitly calculated.
+This is very pretty math.
+*

 ## Stochastic Mapping

 **[@nielsen2002mapping]**